Skip to content

 A strategy encapsulates how LLM calls are made, including: - Resource initialization (caches, clients) - Call execution with retries - Resource cleanup

-The framework calls: 1. prepare() once before any retries 2. execute() for each attempt (including retries) 3. cleanup() once after all attempts complete or fail
+The framework calls: 1. prepare() once per unique strategy instance before its first execution 2. execute() for each attempt (including retries) 3. cleanup() once per prepared strategy when the processor exits or shuts down

 cleanup async